 Christopher Columbus might be a major figure for Italian Americans, but it’s complicated.
-Setting aside Columbus’s ushering in genocide of indigenous peoples of the Americas, Columbus, from Genoa, might have more of a presence for Spain.
+Setting aside Columbus’s ushering in genocide of indigenous peoples of the Americas, Columbus, from Genoa, might have more of a connection for Spain.
 Columbus, technically from the Republic of Genoa, is said to have spoken Ligurian, which is probably closer to French than Florentine.
-More complications for Columbus being claimed by Italian Americans:
+Here are some other complications for Columbus being claimed by Italian Americans as an identity marker:

 - Columbus’s two children came from his Portuguese wife and Castilian (Spain) mistress

-- The Spanish monarchs funded his trip, which set off from Castile, Spain
+- The Spanish monarchs funded his trip, which set off from Palos de la Frontera, Spain

 - Spanish is way more prevalent a language in Latin America today than Italian

 - Columbus’s remains rest in Seville, Spain; they were in the Dominican Republic and then Cuba before being brought back to Seville…never made it to Italy.